cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

 When submitting a job using `delimited_files` or `file_path_lister`, you can use `s3_paths` in conjunction with in `includes` and `excludes` to precisely filter files.

 The Batch API will iterate through each s3 path in `s3_paths`.
 If the s3 path is a prefix, it iterates through each file in that prefix.
 For each file, if the `includes` is non empty, it will discard the s3 path if the s3 file doesn't match any of the glob patterns provided in `includes`.
-Then, if the `excludes` is non empty, it will discard the s3 path if the s3 files matches any of the glob patterns provided in `excludes`.
-The order matters.
+After passing the `includes` filter if specified, if the `excludes` is non empty, it will discard the s3 path if the s3 files matches any of the glob patterns provided in `excludes`.

 If you aren't sure which files will be processed in your request, specify `dryRun=true` query parameter to get the target list.

-Here are a few scenarios:

-For a folder structure like this:
+Here are a few filtering scenarios for a folder structure like this:

 ```
 ├── s3://bucket